jon0enforce/analog_splinetypes/README.md

-# UNDER CONSTRUCTION!!!
-Further delelopment needs tests on practical nanovolts - fluctuations and ... this takes weeks/month...
+# UNDER CONSTRUCTION!!! tests on fluctuation deviations...are necessary to move on..
-# But a first release for digital AI-interface will be finished soon..
+# last update on save_frame.c as a template on 28.02.
 synthesis: lagrange on 16 coefficients with pattern-overlapp(free scalable, also for quantum-modulation)